docsdevbr/symfony-doc-pt-br/README.EN.md

 ## License

 Copyright (c) 2004-present Fabien Potencier.<br>
-Symfony is a trademark of Symfony SAS.
+Symfony™ is a trademark of Symfony SAS.
+All rights reserved.

-Licensed under the
+Documentation licensed under the
 [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].<br>
 The original work was translated from English into Brazilian Portuguese.